-You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told
+You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 Is there anything else I need to know about this medicine?

 As this medicine is likely to be needed in an emergency, try to make sure your child has the glucagon injection with them at all times.